zerotier/terraform-provider-zerotier/README.md

 # Members

 Members are associations between Nodes and Networks.
-There are created when a node is authorized in the WebUI.
+These are created when a node is authorized in the WebUI.